Hallimer/Maritime-Intelligence-Monitoring-System-using-Prometheus-and-Grafana/README.md

 4. **Launch Grafana**
    Open `http://localhost:3000`, connect Prometheus as a data source, and explore the demo dashboards.

+## Using the premade Grafana Dashboards
+1. Run the Docker Setup
+2. Go into Grafana `http://localhost:3000` -> Dashboards -> Import
+3. Upload the `.json` files in `grafana-dashboards/`

 ## Notes

 * **Demo Only**: All data is simulated for demonstration purposes.